ericaawuah0-bit/FUTURE_CS_01/README.md

-# Future Interns Cyber Security Internship

-## Task 1: Vulnerability Assessment Report

-**Intern:** Erica Awuah
-**Track:** Cyber Security
-**Repository:** FUTURE_CS_01
+# FUTURE_CS_01

-### Objective
-This project performs a basic vulnerability assessment on a practice website to identify potential security issues and recommend fixes.
+## Cybersecurity Web Scan Project

+This project demonstrates basic cybersecurity reconnaissance techniques using Nmap and browser developer tools.

 ### Tools Used
 - Nmap
-- OWASP ZAP (Passive Scan)
-- Browser Developer Tools
+- Google Chrome Developer Tools

-### Target Website
+- GitHub

+### Step 1: Nmap Scan
+A service version scan was performed on the test site:

 testphp.vulnweb.com

+Command used:
+nmap -sV testphp.vulnweb.com

+Result:
+The scan identified that port 80 is open and the server is running nginx version 1.19.0.

+### Step 2: Web Application Analysis
+Using Chrome Developer Tools, the Network tab was inspected to view HTTP headers and server responses.

+Findings:
+The server header confirms the web server is nginx/1.19.0.

+### Purpose
+This project demonstrates how security analysts gather information about web servers during the reconnaissance phase of a security assessment.

-### Deliverables
+### Screenshots
-- Vulnerability Assessment Report
-- Security findings and risk levels
-- Screenshots of scan results
+Screenshots of the scan results and HTTP header analysis are stored in the screenshots folder.